VPKSoftOrg/tauri_react_vite_ts_script_antd_i18next_tokio_styled_v1/README.md

    `node ./index.js --copyright [your company/your name] --appName [the application name] --initialVersion [0.0.1] --appUrl [the main url for the application web site] --sourceUrl [the source code url for the application source] --manualDownloadUri [an url where the application may be downloaded]`

    Example:
-   `node ./index.js --copyright VPKSoft --MyNewApp --initialVersion 0.1.0 --appUrl https://www.vpksoft.net --sourceUrl https://github.com/VPKSoft/MyNewApp --manualDownloadUri https://github.com/VPKSoft/MyNewApp/releases/latest`
+   `node ./index.js --copyright VPKSoft --appName MyNewApp --initialVersion 0.1.0 --appUrl https://www.vpksoft.net --sourceUrl https://github.com/VPKSoft/MyNewApp --manualDownloadUri https://github.com/VPKSoft/MyNewApp/releases/latest`